Quantum channel tomography: optimal bounds and a Heisenberg-to-classical phase transition: Acknowledgments

 \section{Acknowledgments}

 We thank Antonio Anna Mele and Lennart Bittel for helpful discussions regarding the results presented in their paper~\cite{mele2025optimallearningquantumchannels}.
 FG acknowledges financial support from the European Union under the European Research Council (ERC Grant Agreement No.~101165230).
 The work of ZZ was supported in part by the Australian Research Council under Grant DP250102952.
+Part of the work of ZZ was done when the author was with the University of Technology Sydney, Australia.